-Austin-Travis County is in Stage 3
+Austin-Travis County is currently in Stage 5

 Austin Public Health (APH) has published a color-coded chart to help residents of Austin-Travis County understand the stages of risk and provide recommendations on what people should do to stay safe during the COVID-19 pandemic.

 APH is currently exploring the most effective indicators to help determine the level of risk in the local community.
 Provisional triggers are being modeled based on the number of hospitalizations because of their general correlation with numbers of cases, use of ventilators, deaths, and availability of effective treatment and vaccination.